AndyMalela/Finetune-BERT/README.md

 └── README.md # This file

-Model used is `bert-base-uncased` using Hugging Face's Transformers and PyTorch.
+Model used is `bert-base-uncased` with PyTorch framework.

 Implements:
 - Stratified K-Fold Cross-Validation